7 Unique Differences Between the Alaskan Klee Kai vs Siberian Husky – Exploring the Traits

 • Weight: Ranges from 10 to 20 pounds depending on the size variant (toy, miniature, or standard).

-While their smaller size makes them perfect for apartment living, it’s essential to remember that they are still packed with energy.
+While their smaller size makes them perfect for apartments, it’s essential to remember that they are still packed with energy.

 Siberian Husky